miniSpider123/esp32_accelerometer/README.md

 # esp32_measure_activity
-ESP32-C3 project for acquisition accelerometer data and sending to database.
+ESP32-Wroom project for acquisition accelerometer and gyroscope data and sending them to database.